incisrdg/BB510-610_fall_2025/Week 1: Course overview and history of the structural biology/Week 1: Course overview and history of the structural biology.md

 - The first studies by Henry Bragg and his son Lawrence Bragg were conducted on simple inorganic salt crystals such as sodium chloride

-- Lawrence Bragg went on to focus on the structures of organic compounds and was the first to determine the low-resolution structure of hemoglobin, revealing the structural differnece of deoxy and oxy states.
+- Lawrence Bragg went on to focus on the structures of organic compounds and was the first to determine the low-resolution structure of hemoglobin, revealing the structural differnece of deoxy- and oxy-states.

 - Bragg’s PhD student, Max Perutz, concentrated on solving the phase problem and determined the high-resolution structure of hemoglobin using the method of isomorphous replacement.